 Queen passes Harry’s rugby patronages over to Kate

-The duchess is now patron of the Rugby Football Union and the Rugby Football League.
+The Duchess of Cambridge has taken over the Duke of Sussex’s former roles as patron of the Rugby Football Union and the Rugby Football League.

 The Duchess of Cambridge has taken over the Duke of Sussex’s former roles as patron of the Rugby Football Union (RFU) and the Rugby Football League (RFL).